mariusweiler/Autonomous-Drone/README.md

 ## Documentation
 ### Code architecture
+Here is the files that you'll find in the project folder :

 - Flight Controller
+  Main Script, manage the whole flight and actions, uses others classes to perform specific actions

 - Flight Commands
+  Class containing all the flights commands, to move the drone.
+It's a class so we can use class variables in the Script

 - Captor Management
+  Class managing all the sensors used during the flight.
+It's a class so we can use class variables in the Script

 - Pedestrian Detection
+  Script performing the person detection and returning the x and y (horizontal sides) coordinates of the rectangle containing the person

 - LCD Controll
+  Script Controlling the LCD to display live informations

 - Buzzer
+  Script Controlling the buzzer to emit music during the flight

 ### The flightController script